Engine Oil Sludge: Is Caused By Your Engine Oil Breaking Down

 Note: The use of any aftermarket additives, may or may not help.
 So, lots of research needs to be done, before using them at your own risk.

-The simplest solution here is to use a, chemical engine sludge remover.
-There are some that don’t really like them, but they are the easiest way, to get rid of sludge.
+The simplest solution here is to use, a chemical engine sludge remover.
+There are some that don’t really like them.
+But, they are the easiest way, to get rid of sludge.
 They are typically added to the old oil, then you idle the engine for 5-10 minutes without driving it.

 Conclusion